 When it comes to living in Tuscany, there’s disagreement as to whether the best location is Florence, Lucca or Pisa.
 All three are amazing cities, and there’s little that can make one better than the others.

 There is, however, one consideration that might put Pisa at the top of the list – the cost of living.

 The overall cost of living in both Florence and Lucca is higher than it is in Pisa, especially when it comes to property.
-Both renting and buying a home is a bit more affordable in Pisa than in Lucca, and much more affordable than in Florence.
+Both renting and buying a home are a bit more affordable in Pisa than in Lucca, and much more affordable than in Florence.